-Employers who deny job opportunities because they perceive all people with diabetes to be a safety risk do so based on misconceptions, misinformation, or a lack of current information about diabetes.
+Employers who deny job opportunities because they think all people with diabetes are a safety risk do so based on misconceptions or a lack of current information about diabetes.

 The first step in evaluating safety concerns is to determine whether the concerns are reasonable in light of the job duties the individual must perform.
 For most types of employment (such as jobs in an office, retail or food service environment) there is no reason to believe that the individual’s diabetes will put employees or the public at risk.

 In other types of employment (such as jobs where the individual must carry a firearm or operate dangerous machinery) the safety concern is whether the employee will become suddenly disoriented or incapacitated.
 Such episodes, which are usually due to severely low blood glucose (hypoglycemia), occur only in people receiving certain treatments such as insulin or certain oral medications, and even then occur infrequently.

 To read the Association’s clinical practice recommendation on this issue, see the position statement Diabetes and Employment.

 Can I be fired because my employer believes I am a safety risk?

 Before your employer can fire you because it believes you pose a safety risk, it must conduct an individual assessment of your diabetes to see if you pose a ‘direct threat” and evaluate whether there are any reasonable accommodations that can eliminate safety problems.

 Direct threat is a term used in federal antidiscrimination law that means the person with a disability poses a significant risk of substantial harm to the health or safety of the person or other employees that cannot be eliminated by reasonable accommodation.
 It is a defense available to employers charged with discriminating against a worker because of a disability.